Samsung Electronics Solidifies Its Brand Value with Top-Five Ranking in Interbrand’s Best Global Brands 2021

 According to Interbrand, major factors that played a critical role in Samsung’s growth include:

-- Its transition to a customer-centric management system, highlighted by the establishment of a new CX (customer experience) team dedicated to prioritising customer experience and values.
+- Its transition to a customer-centric management system, highlighted by the establishment of a new CX (customer experience) team dedicated to prioritizing customer experience and values

 - The launches of innovative products including the Galaxy Z Flip 3, Neo QLEDs, and the Bespoke lineup of home appliances.